 Capital structure of the firm determines its risk and earning.
 The proportion of equity, debt in capital structure has its own benefits and obligations.
-The debt have tax deduction benefit and equity have a benefit of not to repay back.
-However, debt has fixed obligation.
-International capital structure also gives benefit of segmentation.
+The debt have tax deduction benefit and equity have a

 Finance manager aims for optimum capital structure to minimize costs and maximize profit.
 There are several factors which are considered for framing capital structure of the organizations.